yannis300307/NumworksAppsRust/README.md

 # How to contact us?

 You can ping us (me, in fact) at `@yannis300307` on the Omega Community Discord serve https://discord.gg/JpmjSH3.

+# Licenses

+The project is under the MIT License.
+The files in the build directory are under the MIT license but licensed by Damien Nicolet. (build/build.rs is licensed by me)